ddev/ddev-contrib/docker-compose-services/typo3-solr/README.md

    * Click the "Includes" tab"
    * Add "Search - Base Configuration (solr)" and "Search - Default Stylesheets (solr)" to the "Selected Items" pane and save.
 9. "Flush all caches" using the lightning bolt icon on top of the screen.
+10. Click the "Apache Solr" "Info" module on the left and choose your site, you should see that it has connected the Apache Solr server.
-10. Click "Index Queue" module under "Apache Solr" and
+11. Click "Index Queue" module under "Apache Solr" and
    * Click the checkbox to initialize all pages.
    * Queue all pages for indexing
    * "Index now" as needed to create the index.